credativ/plutono/docs/sources/variables/variable-types/global-variables.md

 The above syntax works with `${__to}` as well.

 You can use this variable in URLs as well.
-For example, send a user to a dashboard that shows a time range from six hours ago until now: https://play.grafana.org/d/000000012/grafana-play-home?viewPanel=2&orgId=1?from=now-6h&to=now
+For example, send a user to a dashboard that shows a time range from six hours ago until now: https://play.plutono.org/d/000000012/plutono-play-home?viewPanel=2&orgId=1?from=now-6h&to=now

 ## $__interval

 You can use the `$__interval` variable as a parameter to group by time (for InfluxDB, MySQL, Postgres, MSSQL), Date histogram interval (for Elasticsearch), or as a _summarize_ function parameter (for Graphite).

-Grafana automatically calculates an interval that can be used to group by time in queries.
+Plutono automatically calculates an interval that can be used to group by time in queries.
 When there are more data points than can be shown on a graph then queries can be made more efficient by grouping by a larger interval.
 It is more efficient to group by 1 day than by 10s when looking at 3 months of data and the graph will look the same and the query will be faster.
 The `$__interval` is calculated using the time range and the width of the graph (the number of pixels).

 Approximate Calculation: `(from - to) / resolution`